 On this page you will find current information about common infectious diseases and recommended preventive measures.
 The University of Erfurt has convened a crisis management team to collect and evaluate new information, advise and initiate appropriate preventive measures and to update this website regularly.

-The Vice-President for Academic Affairs at the University of Erfurt, Prof. Dr. Gerd Mannhaupt, today informed students in another letter about access to the moodle rooms for digital teaching in the summer semester 2020.
+In a letter to the teaching staff, the Vice-President for Academic Affairs of the University of Erfurt, Prof. Dr. Gerd Mannhaupt, today published further information on the preparation and support of digital teaching in the summer semester.
+The…

 In March 2020, the University of Erfurt took various measures to protect the health of employees, students and others against the background of the rapid global spread of the corona virus.
 These include the postponement of the start of lectures in the summer semester, the temporary suspension of campus attendance, the switch to digital teaching and learning formats, the temporary suspension of business trips and more flexible working hours.
 In addition, a protection concept has been drawn up which will be updated as necessary.
 The current version can be found here.